Udmurt

 sg

-‘Petja melted the chunk of lead.’
+‘Petja melted lead.’

 Valency pattern: